 Lee B. Abraham

-He has taught undergraduate- and graduate-level courses in Spanish language and linguistics, applied linguistics, foreign language teaching methodology, and instructional technology at the Pennsylvania State University-Abington, Temple University, and Villanova University.
-He also served as a Language Program Coordinator at Villanova and Temple.
-Lee also served on the Modern Language Association's Executive Committee / Forum of the Division of Applied Linguistics.
+He has taught undergraduate- and graduate-level courses in Spanish language and linguistics, applied linguistics, language teaching methodology, and instructional technologies at the Pennsylvania State University-Abington, Temple University, and Villanova University.
+He also served as a Language Program Coordinator at Villanova and at Temple.

 Academic Statement